-The Vendor makes no representations or warranties with respect to the contents here of and specially disclaims any implied warranties of merchantability or fitness for any purpose.
-Further the Vendor reserves the right to revise this publication and to make changes from time to time in the contents here of without obligation to notify any party beforehand.
-Duplication of this publication, in part or in whole, is not allowed without first obtaining the Vendor's approval in writing.
+The vendor makes no representations or warranties with respect to the contents here of and specially disclaims any implied warranties of merchantability or fitness for any purpose.
+Further the vendor reserves the right to revise this publication and to make changes the contents here- of without obligation to notify any party beforehand.

+Duplication of this publication, in part or in whole, is not allowed without first obtaining the vendor's approval in writing.